akeneo/pim-helpcenter/content/md/assets/family-by-family-pam-migration.md

 # When do you recommend using it?
 We advise you this migration if:
 - Your assets have **different types** (for example, you manage images, PDF files, videos).
-- AND **each asset collection contains only a type of assets** (for example, images or PDF files) because each asset collection will be then linked to a single asset family.
+- AND **each asset collection contains only one single type of asset** (for example, images or PDF files) because each asset collection will be then linked to a single asset family.

 # What will my asset families look like?
 The asset families that will be created could contain the following attributes: